mohammad-quanit/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Docker issue](../_docs/assets/security-fix.png)

-I've succesfully managed to reduced some security issues backend dockerfile and completely removed all issues from frontend dockerfile.
+I've succesfully managed to reduce some security issues in backend dockerfile and completely removed all issues from frontend dockerfile.

 <br />